-David Hume is an associate in the International Arbitration practice.
+David Hume is counsel in the International Arbitration practice.

 International arbitrations on which David Hume has worked include the representation of:

-- Two international construction contractors as Respondents in an ICC arbitration in London brought by a Middle Eastern State entity.
+- Representing two international construction contractors, Respondents in an ICC arbitration in London brought by a Middle Eastern State entity.
 The dispute arises out of the development of a world-class medical facility in the Middle East.
-The law of the Claimant’s State applies.
-Over $3.7 billion is at stake.
+The law of the Claimant’s State applies. $3.7 billion is at stake.

-- Two African subsidiaries of an international mining and exploration company as Respondent in an ICC arbitration in London initiated by a South African contractor.
+- Representing two African subsidiaries of an international mining and exploration company, Respondent in an ICC arbitration in London initiated by a South African contractor.
 The dispute arose from an EPCM contract in relation to a mine expansion project in Sub-Saharan Africa.
 English law applied.

-- The Middle Eastern agent of a European defence and construction services group, coordinating the client’s litigation/arbitration strategy (both in local courts and in Europe) to protect its interests in a lucrative exclusive agency arrangement.
-The agreement is subject to ad hoc arbitration, seated in the Middle Eastern State.
+- Advising the Middle Eastern agent of a European defense and construction services group, coordinating the client’s litigation/arbitration strategy (both in local courts and in Europe) to protect its interests in a lucrative exclusive agency arrangement.

-- Advising the directors and shareholders of a complex, closely-held financial concern on matters relating to their placement into statutory management.
+- Advising the directors and shareholders of a complex, closely-held financial concern on matters relating to their placement into statutory management and related litigation.

 - Secondee to the Legal Department of a major Australasian bank, developing internal regulatory compliance controls.

 - Advising a North African State advising on its ability to identify and recover the proceeds of natural resources stolen by armed insurgents.